 Five Reasons to Visit Vermont in the Winter

 1. Scenic Beauty and CultureSwirling flakes and mountains frosted with fresh powder turn Vermont into a winter wonderland.
 Wherever you stand, Vermont’s winter views offer the opportunity to embrace the changing seasons and be inspired by performances, museums and galleries.
 See the season from a summit, a historic downtown, through the lens of your camera or from a window basking by a fire.
-Nature sets the stage for Vermont’s time-honored winter events, like themed festivals, winter carnivals and holiday celebrations.
+Nature sets the stage for Vermont's Signature events, like themed festivals, winter carnivals and holiday celebrations.